lfrestrepog/if-docs/website/docs/04-specification/inputs.md

 Each component in your graph needs `inputs`; we need inputs to compute outputs.

-A helpful feature of the engine is that you don't need to synchronize all your `inputs` for all your components with each other.
+A helpful feature of the Impact Framework is that you don't need to synchronize all your `inputs` for all your components with each other.
 You can provide `inputs` at different intervals for every component in the graph.

 ![](../../static/img//72efce519e8c2264406864148a8a3151.png)